 This page is the home of the newly-ported Atari ST core for Turbo Chameleon 64.

-This is a port of the “MiSTery” core from the MiST platform, but not all features are ported yet – there’s currently no support for hard drive images, and the C64 keyboard isn’t yet supported – however I do plan to add both of these in the near future.
+This is a port of the “MiSTery” core from the MiST platform, now supporting hard drive images, configuration files and the C64 keyboard!

 This is an experimental core, and while I do my utmost to make sure it works for everyone and will try to help solve any problems that arise, you run this core entirely at your own risk.